GoogleCloudPlatform/professional-services/tools/permission-discrepancy-finder/README.md

     This flag is optional and will enforce the script to do the analysis only for the given project ids.

+-   `--service_account_file_path:` The location of the service account key that would be used to generate credentials for api calls.

+-   `--log:` [OPTIONAL] The granularity of the log level.
+The supported values
+    are: DEBUG, INFO, WARNING, ERROR, CRITICAL.

 -   `--to_json:` The json file path to store the output.